In this blog post

 How Telemetry Outputs Help Diagnose Issues

 As is the case with a Fitbit or even Danny-Boy the crocodile, telemetry’s primary benefit is found in a combination of the data it gleans and how that data is used to generate insights.
-In a setup that combines cloud-native applications in both AWS and Kubernetes, for example, telemetry can help diagnose issues faster than they could have otherwise been addressed.
+In a setup that combines cloud native applications in both AWS and Kubernetes, for example, telemetry can help diagnose issues faster than they could have otherwise been addressed.

-With a relationship-based observability platform like StackState, you can gain visibility into both your AWS and Kubernetes platforms in a single pane of glass.
+With a topology-powered observability platform like StackState, you can gain visibility into both your AWS and Kubernetes platforms in a single pane of glass.
 The alerts generated in connection with issues and failures are fine-tuned using telemetry.

 For instance, suppose an application in Kubernetes has failed.
 Your telemetry setup is designed to monitor each microservice as well as the processes that use them.
 If a database that is used by multiple objects suffers a failure due to an internal failure, your telemetry can come to the rescue.

 If, for example, four processes fail and they not only use the same database but also have other dependencies in common, telemetry can eliminate the guessing game.
 If your telemetry is producing outputs regarding the performance of the database, you don’t have to sit around trying to figure out where the problem came from.
 The database issue can be reported directly to the TPO platform.

 What Is OpenTelemetry?

 OpenTelemetry is a cloud native, vendor-neutral collection of application programming interfaces (APIs), tools and software development kits (SDKs).
 It’s used to generate telemetry data, as well as collect and export it.
 You can then use what OpenTelemetry produces to gain insights into the way your software performs or behaves.

 OpenTelemetry supports a variety of languages, such as: